-The David and Norma Lewis Tuition

-Scholarship provides full tuition for as many students as possible.
+The David and Norma Lewis Tuition Scholarship provides full tuition for as many students as possible.
 David Lewis was a former Board member of SKSM.
 David and his wife Norma were committed to giving back as generously as they could in their life and beyond, including to the UUA, UUSC, UUCMP, and Starr King.
 "Our father's spirit of generosity stemmed from his sense of ethics and justice," his three children described.
 "There is no better memorial to Dave and Norma Lewis," his children wrote, "than to offer assistance to students to pursue their dream of an education which allows them to work for social and economic justice - to counter oppressions and create just communities."

-The Charles and Hilda Mason Tuition

-Scholarships, established by a bequest from the Masons, are awarded in honor of Charles and Hilda, members of All Souls Unitarian Church in Washington D.C. who were leaders in civil rights, social justice work, grass roots education, black washington D.C. who were leaders in civil rights, social justice work, grass-roots education, black empowerment, and more.
+The Charles and Hilda Mason Tuition Scholarships, established by a bequest from the Masons, are awarded in honor of Charles and Hilda, members of All Souls Unitarian Church in Washington D.C. who were leaders in civil rights, social justice work, grass-roots education, black empowerment, and more.
 Hilda Mason served as a trustee of Starr King School and was renowned for her bold leadership as a member of the City Council for the District of Columbia.